• Skip to primary navigation

 Ingredients for making peanut butter granola in various bowls.

-Almond flour - Almond flour is used to help create the incredible clusters that we want so badly.
-It helps with binding all the ingredients together, you can also use oat flour.
+Almond flour - almond flour is used to help create the incredible clusters that we want so badly.
+It helps with binding all the ingredients together.
+You could also use oat flour.

-Mix ins - We like to use freeze dried strawberries or just dried strawberries for mix ins, but you can add in any dried fruit you like or even peanut butter/chocolate chips.
+Mix ins - we like to use freeze dried strawberries or dried strawberries for mix ins, but you can add in any dried fruit you like or even peanut butter/chocolate chips.

 Follow these simple steps for how to make this delicious peanut butter granola: